purebred-mua/purebred/README.md

 ## requirements

 - GHC >= 8.0
-- a bunch of uncontroversial Haskell dependencies
 - notmuch
-- not much else (*geddit?*)
+- a local mailer (e.g. ``sendmail``)

 ## Status

 This project is in its infancy, but please join us and help.
+All kinds of contributions (bug reports, testing, documentation, code) are welcome.
+See [HACKING] for more info.

 ![](screenshot.png)